 UGC NET 2018 Admit Card

 The UGC NET 2018 authority, CBSE, has released the admit cards on June 22, 2018.
 The UGC NET 2018 candidates can download the admit cards or hall tickets from the official website cbsenet.nic.in.
 The detailed procedure of downloading admit card is being provided below:

 - Open the official webpage of the UGC NET conducting authority– cbsenet.nic.in

-- UGC NET Candidates require to click the download link.
-As a result, they will be redirected to a new link.
+- UGC NET 2018 Candidates require to click the download link.
+As a result, the system will redirect the candidates to a new link.